plottertools/vpype-gcode/README.md

 - `layer_start`: Output to be generated before a layer is started
 - `layer_end`: Output to be generated after a layer is finished.
 - `layer_join`: Output to be generated between two layers.
-- `linecollection_start`: Output to be generated before a linecollection is started
+- `line_start`: Output to be generated before a line is started
-- `linecollection_end`: Output to be generated after a linecollection is finished.
+- `line_end`: Output to be generated after a line is finished.
-- `linecollection_join`: Output to be generated between two linecollections.
+- `line_join`: Output to be generated between two lines.
 - `segment_first`: Output to be generated at the first coordinate pair.
 - `segment_last`: Output to be generated at the last coordinate pair.
-- `segment`: Output to be generated to all subsequent coordinate pairs of a linecollection.
+- `segment`: Output to be generated to all subsequent coordinate pairs of a line.

 ### Segment formatting
 `gwrite` uses `.format()` encoding which means that data elements must be encasulated in `{}` brackets.
 This provides a particular syntax token which differs from between elements.
 For example every element except `layer_join` and `segment_join` accepts the value of `index`.
 You would encode that in the text as `{index:d}` the d denotes an integer value.
 If you need to have a `{` value in your text you would encode that as `{{` likewise you would encode a `}` as `}}`.
 - `layer_start`: Accepts `index` the current layer number.
 - `layer_end`: Accepts `index` the current layer number.
-- `linecollection_start`: Accepts `index` the current linecollection number.
+- `line_start`: Accepts `index` the current line number.
-- `linecollection_end`: Accepts `index` the current linecollection number.
+- `line_end`: Accepts `index` the current line number.

 The segments accept a lot of values that may be useful statistics for various formats:
 * `index`: index of the particular coordinate pair. eg `{index:d}`